Political positions of Bernie Sanders: Immigration

 In 2006, Sanders voted for the Community Protection Act, which would have permitted "indefinite detention of specified dangerous aliens under orders of removal who cannot be removed, subject to review every six months".
 The bill was not passed in the Senate.
 That same year, he voted for an amendment to a Homeland Security appropriations bill prohibiting the federal government from contacting the Mexican government about American civilian groups, such as the Minutemen, that patrolled the US-Mexico border to stop undocumented immigrants from crossing, which a campaign representative described as one of many "nuisance amendments" and "a meaningless thing" in the view of the Customs and Border Patrol.

 Regarding immigration detention, a joint letter dated June 2015 by 33 senators (including Gillibrand, Warren, and Booker) criticized that as "unacceptable and goes against our most fundamental values".

 In March 2016, Sanders traveled to the US-Mexico border with Santa Cruz County Sheriff Tony Estrada and Representative Raul Grijalva, and pledged to expand both Deferred Action for Childhood Arrivals and Deferred Action for Parents of Americans, the latter of which was then being argued in court.

-In February 2018, Sanders voted for bi-partisan immigration legislation, admitting that it was "not the bill I would have written".
+In February 2018, Sanders voted for bipartisan immigration legislation, admitting that it was "not the bill I would have written".
 He furthered: "What we should be doing is passing a clean DREAM Act with a pathway to citizenship for Dreamers and their parents.
 We also need to move forward and pass comprehensive immigration reform that will allow people to come out of the shadows and will unite families – not divide them."

 In a May 2018 interview, Sanders said the Trump administration's immigration policy was "heartless", and that, while Americans believed the US "should move forward to comprehensive immigration reform", President Trump was "moving in exactly the wrong direction, and we see the cruelty of his immigration policies when you talk about the United States government separating children from their parents".